-- We and our non-U.S. subsidiaries may become subject to U.S. federal income taxation and/or the U.S. federal income tax liabilities of our U.S. subsidiaries may increase, including as a result of changes in tax law. - The continuing implementation of the Tax Cuts Act may have a material and adverse impact on our operations and financial condition. - Proposed Treasury Regulations issued on January 24, 2022, if finalized in their current form, could (on prospective basis) cause our U.S. shareholders (including tax-exempt U.S. shareholders) to be subject to current U.S. federal income tax on the portion of our earnings attributable to certain intercompany reinsurance income (whether or not such income is distributed). - We may become subject to taxes in Bermuda after March 31, 2035, which may have a material adverse effect on our results of operations. - The impact of Bermuda's letter of commitment to the OECD to eliminate harmful tax practices is uncertain and could adversely affect our tax status in Bermuda. - Legislation enacted in Bermuda as to Economic Substance may affect our operations. - We may become subject to increased taxation in Bermuda and other countries as a result of the OECD's plan on "Base erosion and profit shifting." - · Application of the EU Anti-Tax Avoidance Directives.
+- We and our non-U.S. subsidiaries may become subject to U.S. federal income taxation and/or the U.S. federal income tax liabilities of our U.S. subsidiaries may increase, including as a result of changes in tax law. - The continuing implementation of the Tax Cuts Act may have a material and adverse impact on our operations and financial condition. - Proposed Treasury Regulations issued on January 24, 2022, if finalized in their current form, could (on prospective basis) cause our U.S. shareholders (including tax-exempt U.S. shareholders) to be subject to current U.S. federal income tax on the portion of our earnings attributable to certain intercompany reinsurance income (whether or not such income is distributed). - Legislation enacted in Bermuda as to Economic Substance may affect our operations. - We expect to become subject to increased taxation in Bermuda as a result of the recently adopted Bermuda CIT Act, and may become subject to increased taxation in other countries as a result of the implementation of the OECD's plan on "Base Erosion and Profit Shifting." - Application of the EU Anti-Tax Avoidance Directives.